Volcano rabbit: Behavior and ecology

-The reproductive behavior of volcano rabbits has been infrequently observed, with most records coming from individuals in captivity.
-Males will often select a single female out of a group to mate with, though when this mate is taken away they will choose another.
-The mating process begins with the male following closely behind its partner until the female turns around, at which point the two start circling around each other.
+The reproductive behavior of volcano rabbits has been infrequently observed, with most records coming from captive individuals.
+Males often select a single female from a group to mate with, though when that mate is removed, they choose another.
+The mating process begins with the male following closely behind its partner until the female turns around, at which point the two start circling each other.
 After a few turns, the male mounts the female and begins copulation.
 The species has a very narrow gestational period.
-In a 1985 study, all females gave birth between 39 and 41 days after coitus; later works note the gestational period as 39 days.
-Up to three young are produced per litter, with 4 to 5 litters produced per year.
+In a 1985 study, all females gave birth between 39 and 41 days after coitus; later studies note a gestational period of 39 days.
+Up to three young are produced per litter, with four to five litters produced per year.
 The young are weaned when they are roughly 28 days old, and reach sexual maturity after 185 days.
 The species is sexually active year-round, though the period of greatest activity is during the summer.
 Their nests, shallow depressions dug in the ground lined with shredded grasses, plant fragments, and fur, are built only from April to September.
 These nests are 11 cm in depth and 15 cm wide, on average.
 This nesting behavior is similar to that of female cottontail rabbits.
-The young are delivered in these nests, similar to burrowing rabbits which give birth in a nesting chamber.
+The young are delivered in these nests, similar to burrowing rabbits, which give birth in a nesting chamber.
 The volcano rabbit has difficulty breeding in captivity when there is little undergrowth, which has been connected to the rabbit's dependence on areas of dense cover.

-Female volcano rabbits are more dominant than males, with aggression between females being more violent and occurring more often than aggression between female and male rabbits.
+Female volcano rabbits are more dominant than males, and aggression between females is more violent and more frequent than aggression between males and females.
 In groups, only female rabbits are dominant, and males are never aggressive towards females.
 Males may chase each other, but are not known to fight.
-One observation of captive rabbits noted that though the first confrontation between a male and female volcano rabbit resulted in the female attacking the male, later conflicts were less violent.
+One observation of captive rabbits noted that the first confrontation between a male and female volcano rabbit resulted in the female attacking the male, with later conflicts being less violent.